Where and What Is a Passport Book Number? (2025 Guide)

-So you are filling a DS-160 form for a US nonimmigrant visa or you are simply curious what is a passport book number and where to find it.
+So you are filling out a DS-160 form for a US nonimmigrant visa or are simply curious about what a passport book number is and where to find it.

-I get it, it is easy to mix the PBN with a passport number.
+I get it; it’s easy to mix up the PBN with a passport number.

-In this post, I will explain everything I know about the differences between a passport number and a passport book number and how to locate them on different passports.
+In this post, I will clarify the differences between a passport number and a passport book number and how to locate them on different passports.

 Let’s kick things off!